The safety and well-being of Telenor employees is high-priority.

 - No serious pollution of the environment

 - No breach of Human Rights

 - No fatal accidents

-These goals are monitored on a quarterly basis, and are frequent being reported to management
+These goals are monitored on a quarterly basis, and are regularly reported to management.

-In order to sustain improved OHS&S performance over time, Telenor carries out required training and awareness programmes on OHS&S for employees and in-house contractors at local level
+In order to sustain improved health and safety performance over time, Telenor carries out required training and awareness programmes on OHS&S for employees and in-house contractors at local level.

 OHS&S Status and Ambition

-In 2016, the Sickness Absence Rate (SAR) for the entire Telenor Group was 1.6 per cent.
-This number is reported with the acknowledgement of variations in reported data based on different local national procedures and regulations related to sickness reporting.
-In 2016, more than 30,000 employees and in-house contractors attended Health Safety Security & Environment related awareness training sessions.
+In 2017, the Sickness Absence Rate (SAR) for the entire Telenor Group was 1.84 per cent.
+This number is reported with the acknowledgement of variations in reported data, based on different local national procedures and regulations related to sickness reporting.
+In 2017, nearly 18,000 employees and in-house contractors attended Health Safety Security & Environment related awareness training sessions.

-There were three work-related employee or in-house contractor fatalities reported in Telenor Group for 2016.
-All three was related to traffic, two in Pakistan and one in India.
+There were no work-related employee or in-house contractor fatalities reported in Telenor Group for 2017.
 Telenor will continue to work with its partners and vendors to monitor and implement health and safety measures and provide them with proactive support in OHS&S matters.